 Operating under the trade name Marquis Alliance Energy Group Inc. and its wholly owned subsidiaries ("Marquis Alliance") and operating under the trade name XL Fluids Systems Inc. ("XL Fluids"), the DS division provides drilling fluid systems, solids control, and environmental services.
-The drilling fluids service line comprises 88% of revenue for the division in the first quarter of 2012, which includes the design and implementation of drilling fluid systems for producers drilling for oil, bitumen and natural gas.
+The drilling fluids service line comprises the majority of the revenue for the division, which includes the design and implementation of drilling fluid systems for producers drilling for oil, bitumen and natural gas.
 The DS division focuses on providing products and systems that are designed for more complex wells, such as medium to deep wells, horizontal wells and horizontal wells drilled into the oil sands.